kulvait/KCT_cbct/README.md

 This set of software tools includes OpenCL implementation of modern CT and CBCT reconstruction algorithms including unpublished algorithms by the author.
 Initially, the focus was on CT reconstruction using Krylov LSQR and CGLS methods.
 Gradually, other widely used methods such as OS-SIRT are added.
 Initially, the software was based on the idea of a projector that directly computes the projections of individual voxels onto pixels using the volume integrals of the voxel cuts.
 The author intends to publish a paper on this cutting voxel projector (CVP) in late 2021.
 However, the package also includes implementations of the TT projector and the Siddon projector the DD and TR projectors will be implemented in the near future.
 The code for the CVP projector is optimized using OpenCL local memory and is probably one of the fastest projector implementations ever for algebraic reconstruction.

 The package has been tested and is compatible with the AMD Radeon VII Vega 20 GPU and NVIDIA GeForce RTX 2080 Ti GPU.
 Some routines have been optimized specifically for these GPU architectures.
+OpenCL code conforms to the OpenCL 1.2 specification and the implementation uses C++ wrappers from OpenCL 1.2.
+OpenCL 2.0 is not supported due to lack of support from NVidia.

 ## Algorithms